 When you wake, do you feel refreshed and ready to tackle your day?
 Or, do you wake up feeling exhausted?
 Do you toss and turn at night, waking at the slightest noise or movement?
 If so, you might be a light sleeper.
+We’ll explore solutions for your light sleeper problems.

 While most of us have trouble sleeping once in a while, some people experience light sleep many nights of the week, seriously affecting their health, work, relationships, and daily life.
 In fact, the U.S. Center for Disease Control and Prevention estimates that 50 to 70 million Americans have chronic light sleeping problems.